Director: Simon S. Lam (more publications)

 The first secure sockets layer: SNP preceded SSL by several years

-Our work began as a theoretical investigation on the formal meaning of a protocol layer satisfying an upper interface specification as a service provider and a lower interface specification as a service consumer .
-In June 1991, we received a grant from the National Security Agency to investigate how to apply our theory of modules and interfaces to security verification .
+Our work began in 1991 as a theoretical investigation on the formal meaning of a protocol layer satisfying an upper interface specification as a service provider and a lower interface specification as a service consumer .
+We received a grant from the National Security Agency in June 1991 to investigate how to apply our theory of modules and interfaces to security verification .
 At that time, there were three well-known authentication systems built (MIT's Kerberos) or being developed (DEC's SPX and IBM's KryptoKnight).
 We recognized that all of these systems suffered from a common drawback, namely, they did not export a clean and easy-to-use interface that could be readily used by Internet applications.
 For example, it would take a tremendous amount of effort to “kerberize” an existing distributed application.

 Toward the goal of "secure network programming for the masses," we invented secure sockets as a high-level abstraction suitable for securing Internet applications.
 In 1993, we designed and built a prototype of the first secure sockets layer, named Secure Network Programming (SNP).
 SNP, designed as an application sublayer on top of sockets, provides a user interface closely resembling sockets.
 This resemblance was by design so that security could be retrofitted into existing socket programs with only minor modifications.
 Also, with such a sublayer carefully designed and its implementation thoroughly debugged, it can be easily used by any Internet application that uses sockets for end-to-end communications.
 This is a natural idea in hindsight but, in 1993, it was novel and a major departure from mainstream network security research at that time.

 SNP's secure sockets support both stream and datagram semantics with security guarantees (i.e., data origin authenticity, data destination authenticity, data integrity, and data confidentiality.)
-Many of the design choices in SNP can be found in today's secure sockets layer(s) used between browsers and Internet servers, including: placing authenticated communication endpoints in the application layer, use of public key cryptography for authentication, a handshake protocol for establishing session state including a shared secret, use of symmetric key cryptography for data confidentiality, and managing contexts and credentials in the secure sockets layer.
+Many of the ideas and design choices in SNP can be found in subsequent secure sockets layers (SSL and TLS), including: placing authenticated communication endpoints in the application layer, use of public key cryptography for authentication, a handshake protocol for establishing session state including a shared secret, use of symmetric key cryptography for data confidentiality, and managing contexts and credentials in the secure sockets layer.

 We articulated the case for secure sockets in a paper presented on June 8, 1994 at the USENIX Summer Technical Conference .
 We also presented our system design together with performance measurement results from our prototype implementation to clearly demonstrate the practicality of a secure sockets layer.
-Today, the secure sockets layer, SSL, later designed and built by Netscape is widely used for securing communications between browsers and servers, as well as other Internet applications.
-(Netscape Communications was founded as a company in 1994 about the time when our USENIX paper was published.)
+Netscape Communications which designed and implemented SSL was founded as a company in 1994 about the time when our USENIX paper was published.

 Thomas Y. C. Woo, Raghuram Bindignavle, Shaowen Su, and Simon S. Lam, "SNP: An Interface for Secure Network Programming," Proceedings USENIX Summer Technical Conference, Boston, June 6-10, 1994; also available from http://www.usenix.org/publications/library/proceedings/bos94/ .